 Most importantly, they’ll make you feel a million dollars and some will even work to keep you cool.
-Click on the pic to be taken to the dress.

 I’m on a mission to keep Debenhams on the high street – I only wish the stores were, too.
-Debenhams may seem old and fuddy-duddy when you go into one, but look online and you can find some gorgeous dresses.
+Debenhams may seem old and fuddy-duddy when you go into one, but look online and you can find some gorgeous summer dresses.

 I love Red Herring and this dress makes me smile.
 I can imagine it wafting elegantly around a European boulevard.
 Love it.